Permissionless-Software-Foundation/slp-cli-wallet/README.md

 OPTIONS
   -a, --address=address  Address to sweep funds to.
   -b, --balanceOnly      Balance only, no claim.
-  -t, --testnet          Testnet
+  -i, --tokenId=tokenId  The token ID to sweep when there are multiple tokens -t, --testnet          Testnet
   -w, --wif=wif          WIF private key